-Compared To China, U.S. Stay-At-Home Has Been A 'Giant Garden Party,' Journalist Says
+Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 On how we don't yet know if people can become immune to COVID-19 — and how long that immunity would last

-We we do not know enough, and that's one of the big unsolved things, ... because there are these anecdotal reports of people who seem to have been infected a second time.
-But you never know whether or not they had a false negative test that cleared them before that, or whether or not there are some people who have kind of immune systems that are not perfect.
+We do not know enough, and that's one of the big unsolved things ... because there are these anecdotal reports of people who seem to have been infected a second time.
+But you never know whether or not they had a false negative test that cleared them before that or whether or not there are some people who have kind of immune systems that are not perfect.

 So it's very fuzzy where we are on this thing.
 But, as Fauci says, normally when you recover from a disease, especially if you've had a bad case of that disease, you have some period of immunity.
-With things like chicken pox and measles, it's lifelong.
-Even with flu, it usually lasts a year or two against that brand of flu — that mutation of H1N1, or whatever it is.
+With things like chickenpox and measles, it's lifelong.
+Even with flu, it usually lasts a year or two against that brand of flu — that mutation of H1N1 or whatever it is.
 So we would expect that there's protection, but we don't know what the antibody level is that confirms protection.

 On a scenario in which people with immunity could have advantages

 They would be the immune elite.
 There [would be] be a whole new class of X-Men in this country.
 I mean, it's already happening.
 People who've recovered are very much in demand.
 We want your blood for the antibodies in it.
-And they [could], in theory, do the scary jobs, like intubating patients (if they're medical personnel), without fear.
+And they [could], in theory, do the scary jobs, like intubating patients (if they're medical personnel) without fear.
 As more of them develop, they'll take my job or take yours, because they can go into the office and also they can fly on planes and go out to parties as long as everybody there is immune.

 It [would be] be a weird dystopian world of two classes: of the immunes and the vulnerables.